Iconic Indiana Venue: Gainbridge Fieldhouse – Indianapolis, IN

 In the heart of Indianapolis, Indiana, Gainbridge Fieldhouse has hosted a dizzying number of all-star athletes and world-class artists since opening in 1999 under its original name of Conseco Fieldhouse.
 The indoor arena adopted the Gainbridge name in 2021.
 Longtime home of the Indiana Pacers and Indiana Fever professional basketball teams, the stadium has hosted NBA and WNBA Finals games, along with several Big Ten Conference men’s and women’s basketball tournaments.
 It was also home to the Central Hockey League’s Indianapolis Ice from 1999 to 2004 and Arena Football League’s Indiana Firebirds from 2001 to 2004.

-When the Indiana Pacers or Indiana Fever aren’t tearing up the court, Gainbridge Fieldhouse transforms into a majestic space for Disney on Ice or Cirque du Soleil, a rowdy arena for WWE and other pro wrestling events, or a concert stage for performers as massive as Paul McCartney, Justin Bieber and Celine Dion.
+When the Indiana Pacers or Indiana Fever aren’t tearing up the court, Gainbridge Fieldhouse transforms into a majestic space for Disney on Ice or Cirque du Soleil, a rowdy arena for WWE and other pro wrestling events, or a concert stage as one of the best venues in Indianapolis for performers as massive as Paul McCartney, Justin Bieber and Celine Dion.

 It’s worth taking time to explore bustling downtown Indianapolis before a game or show at Gainbridge Fieldhouse.
 Grab a bite or drink at nearby Kilroy’s for quality pub grub and BBQ dishes, Harry & Izzy’s for surf or turf, or Nada for upscale Mexican specialties.
 Or save your appetite for the Fieldhouse, where eating and drinking options include many local specialties.